 The Addiction Psychiatry Fellowship emphasizes evidence-based treatments – including psychosocial therapies, behavioral therapies, and psychopharmacology – for a range of substance use disorders.
 Prominent features include:

-• Clinical research, including cutting-edge alcohol pharmacotherapy research
+Clinical research, including cutting-edge buprenorphine and cannabis research

 Applying to the Addiction Psychiatry Fellowship